Torishéju Dumi Is the New Name To Know From Paris Fashion Week

 Supermodel support, a Zendaya co-sign, and a leg-up from Johnson helped Dumi make a splash, but the biggest takeaway from her first-ever fashion show and the hullabaloo that followed is her forceful, undeniable talent.
 Dumi treats her fabric as any artist would, with reverence and excitement at what hasn’t yet been created.
 “When I'm working, I tend to sculpt things on a body or a mannequin as if I’m painting, almost using my hands as the paintbrush,” she says.
 “I like manipulating natural shapes to make them a bit uncanny.
 I want to make odd clothing that makes you feel like, “What?
 I don’t understand it, but wow, I like that sensation.’”

 Dumi will present her next Spring 2025 runway show on October 1 during the Paris Fashion Week season.
-It’s anxiety-inducing, and the designer is, as expected, a bit apprehensive.
-But Dumi also enjoys living in that little bubble of fear from unveiling the collection that's been a year in the making.
+It's anxiety-inducing, and the designer is, as expected, a bit apprehensive.
+But Dumi also enjoys living in that little bubble of fear that comes from unveiling "La Nef de Fous," a collection that's been a year in the making and explores themes about the fragility and fragility of human earthly existence.
 She relates it to the addicting adrenaline spike from seeing a slasher film.
-“I don't know why, but watching a scary movie or a thriller makes me happy.
-I love things that scare me.”
+"I don't know why, but watching a scary movie or a thriller makes me happy.
+I love things that scare me."
 Dumi's second-ever runway show is just another rush for her and the fashion set alike.

 Emma is the fashion features editor at Marie Claire, where she writes deep-dive trend reports, zeitgeisty fashion featurettes on what style tastemakers are wearing, long-form profiles on emerging designers and the names to know, and human interest vignette-style round-ups.
 Previously, she was Marie Claire's style editor, where she wrote shopping e-commerce guides and seasonal trend reports, assisted with the market for fashion photo shoots, and assigned and edited fashion celebrity news.